Pierre Cauchon: New appointment

 Cauchon could not hope to go back to Beauvais, which had fallen under French control.
 He was interested in a vacancy at the archbishop's palace at Rouen.
-Facing heartfelt opposition, he gave up that project.
-In December, Cauchon accompanied the Cardinal of Winchester to crown young king Henry VI in Paris.
+Facing determined opposition, he gave up that project.
+In December, Cauchon accompanied the Cardinal of Winchester to crown the boy king Henry VI of England as King of France in Notre-Dame in Paris.
 Finally, he obtained an appointment as Bishop of Lisieux (29 January 1432 – 15 December 1442).

 When constable Arthur de Richemont returned to favour with Charles VII of France in 1436, Cauchon went as ambassador to the Council of Basel.
 He was active for the unsuccessful English side in the peace negotiations that ended in reconciliation between the French and the Burgundians.

 Cauchon divided his later years between his new diocese and a residence in Rouen.
-His last action was to finance construction of a vault at the cathedral Saint-Pierre de Lisieux.
+His last action was to finance construction of a vault at the cathedral of Saint-Pierre de Lisieux.
 Cauchon died abruptly of heart failure at the age of 71 on 15 December 1442 in Rouen.
 He was buried in Lisieux Cathedral beneath the vault he had patronised.
 There is not any marking that indicates the exact location of his burial site, but his skeleton was re-discovered during a renovation of the pavement of the vault in 1931.
 When the renovation works were finished, no markings were added.

-According to George Bernard Shaw in his 1923 play Saint Joan, Cauchon's body was later dug up and thrown into a sewer; in fact it was Jean d'Estivet, one of the promoters of the trial, who was found dead in a sewer.
+George Bernard Shaw in his 1923 play Saint Joan incorrectly states that Cauchon's body was dug up and thrown into a sewer; in fact it was Jean d'Estivet, one of the promoters of the trial, who was found dead in a sewer.